 The OSSBA has prepared an election packet (click here to download a Microsoft Word version) to aid your district with preparations for the annual school election or a special election.
-For your convenience, we also have a candidate information brochure available.
+For your convenience, we also have a candidate information brochure and elections and campaigns guidance available.

 When must a candidate file for the school board election?